-957. Walk-Trot: (All Ages) Class will be judged at a walk and trot both directions and asked to back.
-Green Rider cannot ride in any other classes.
+957. Walk-Trot Western Pleasure (English or Western) - (All Ages) Class will be judged at a walk and trot both directions and asked to back.
+Horse cannot be entered in any other performance class that requires them to lope; excludes timed events.